Demons, Be Gone!

 These two accounts of demon banishment have frequently been combined into one iconographic scene.

 NOTE: These stories come from Simon the Metaphrast's life of Nicholas that confused Nicholas of Myra and Nicholas of Sion, adding common hagiographical conventions and blending events of the two saints lives into one.
+This account comes from Nicholas of Sion, though it has been passed down through the Nicholas of Myra tradition.

 The Real St. Nicholas, selections from The Life of Nicholas by Symeon the Metaphrast, ca 912